archivesunleashed/aut-docs/website/versioned_docs/version-next/text-analysis.md

 ### Scala RDD

 If you want to remove HTTP headers, you can add one more command:
-`RemoveHttpHeader`.
+`RemoveHTTPHeader`.
 The script would then look like:

 ```scala
 import io.archivesunleashed._